ThemeSaverApp/themesaver/README.md

 # ThemeSaver
 This is a program that will allow you to save different linux rice.
 This currently only works on twister os or any other Xfce4 desktop.
-**LXDE Compatibility coming soon !!**

-**Note:** This only saves the xfce4-theme configuration, xfce4-panel, and plank configuration.
-If you want it to save any other configuration open a issue.

 ## Installation
 Run this command in a terminal to install themesaver